Ilya-Erokhin/AlfaBankTourProject/docs/Plan.md

 2. Enter 00 in the "Month" field.
 3. Click on the "Continue" button.

-OR: Under the "Month" field, an error message appears in red "Invalid month format", the data is not sent.
+Expected Result: Under the "Month" field, an error message appears in red "Invalid month format", the data is not sent.

 **16. Checking the empty field "Year" (negative scenario for both forms of payment)**